imagobea/2021-q3-chainlink-hackathon/README.md

 ### Step 8.
 Test

+Visit the [TemperatureCosumer contract](https://kovan.etherscan.io/address/0x4238e4ec58dc817d569f83b02820acf28f9e117b).
+Make sure Metamask is connected.

+**Contract > Write contract**

+Call `requestGeoPositionTemperature` (consumer) to get the average temperature for a given lat, lon.

+**Contract > Read contract**

-Call `requestGeoPositionTemperature` (consumer), then use `requestIdMeanTemp` to get the average temperature (note that it is multiplied by 10).
+Call `requestIdMeanTemp` to check the result (note that it is multiplied by 10), e.g. 0x72e7be3659d3f593a7f3530b0c138e5308b8cb4e99ae8a4b5e47ab5b2e5c16fd.
+Use `requestIdRequestParams` to query the geoposition.

 ### Final thoughts